ebmdatalab/openprescribing/README.md

     pip install -r requirements.txt --process-dependency-links

 And then install JavaScript dependencies.
-You'll need a version of nodejs greater than v0.10.11:
+Make sure you have the latest version of nodejs:

     cd openprescribing/media/js
     npm install -g browserify
     npm install -g jshint
+    npm install -g less
     npm install

 To generate monthly alert emails (and run the tests for those) you'll